 Once you’re back on dry land, three neighborhoods you should visit are Capitol Hill, Fremont, and Ballard.
 All of these neighborhoods have been gentrifying rapidly in recently years, but they are still fun experiences with some local character.
 Capitol Hill is just across the freeway from downtown and accessible on foot or any of several buses.
 It has more bars, live music venues (the birthplace of grunge), and creative new restaurants than any other place in Seattle.
 Many young professionals and college students call it home, though I’ve often found it a little too exciting for my taste.
 If this isn’t your style, there are many stately historic homes just north of the commercial district.

 Capitol Hill has hipsters, but I generally think of Fremont as having hippies.
 Every year there is a large solstice festival that begins with a parade of naked bicyclists.
 There is nothing more awkward than watching the parade and running into someone you know.
 Among this neighborhood’s more defining features are a large rocket ship attached to one building, a statue of Lenin rescued from a Slovakian junkyard, and a signpost that declares Fremont the center of the universe.
 If you think Whole Foods is eco-friendly, check out PCC.
 This grocery store even has a drinking fountain with a friendly sign saying the water has be de-fluorinated for your health.
-There is also a great Saturday flea market and an outdoor movie festival on Saturday nights each summer.
+There is also a great Saturday flea market (but the Sunday farmers market in Ballard is much larger).

 Ballard is further west from Fremont and still celebrates its Nordic heritage.
 Most of the activity is along its historic Ballard Avenue, where reclaimed furniture stores and Asian fusion restaurants compete with decades-old machine shops and warehouses.
 Unfortunately, Main Street has been overtaken by condos, replacing favorite venues like Sunset Bowl.
 Many of my favorite restaurants are here since it is easier to reach than Capitol Hill, and there is a great Sunday farmers’ market, but the Chittenden Locks will appeal more to tourists.
 These control the flow of water between Puget Sound and Lake Union (and, indirectly, Lake Washington).
 All day long boats are raised or lowered between the two, while salmon swim upstream at the adjacent fish ladder.
 You can also walk through the adjacent botanical gardens.